 Traveling back down the Hornbeam Walk you encounter the path that takes you into the Dahlia Garden.

-With the border either side of the path 5 meters deep, our Dahlia Garden is divided into a network of Dahlias and grasses, framed by a series of Agapanthuses.
+With the border either side of the path 5 metres deep, our Dahlia Garden is divided into a network of Dahlias and grasses, framed by a series of Agapanthuses.
 At this time of the year the plants are the star attraction with 112 varieties of Dahlia in four distinct styles and a multitude of colours.

 The planting arrangement of flowers and grasses create a series of colourful flower-filled rooms running down the garden from top to bottom.
 Each individual room is planted with 4 varieties Dahila of the same form, whether it be cactus, ball, collarette and decorative.